Orthogonal Statistical Learning: Instantiating the Main Results: Plug-In Empirical Risk Minimization

 where we adopt the convention that $\abs*{S}=2n$ with $\sampletwo=\crl*{z_1,\ldots,z_n}$ to keep notation compact.
 The plug-in ERM algorithm returns the minimizer plug-in empirical loss obtained by plugging in the first-stage estimate of the nuisance component:

-The goal of this section is to provide generalization error bounds for the plug-in ERM algorithm and variants.
-In particular, we will upper bound the second-stage rate $\Rate(\target,\sampletwo,\delta\midsem{}\estone)$ as a function of standard complexity measures of the target class $\target$.
-The goal of this section is to show that the impact of $\estone$ on the achievable rate by ERM is negligible and classical excess risk bounds carry over up to lower order terms and constant factors.
-One can easily combine our results on the rate $\Rate(\target,\sampletwo,\delta\midsem{}\estone)$ from this section, with the main theorems from the previous section to obtain \emph{oracle guarantees on the excess risk}, wherein the error due to nuisance estimation is of second order.
+\revoneedit{We provide oracle excess risk bounds for the plug-in ERM algorithm (and variants) in terms of statistical standard complexity measures for the target class $\target$.
+The main results in this section show that the impact of $\estone$ on the oracle excess risk achieved ERM is of second order, and that classical excess risk bounds carry over up to lower order terms and constant factors.
+These results are derived by bounding the second-stage $\Rate(\target,\sampletwo,\delta\midsem{}\esttwo,\estone)$ using (localized) empirical process tools, then appealing to the main theorems (\pref{thm:generic_strongly_convex} and \pref{thm:orthogonal_slow}).}

-In the fast rate regime we offer a generalization of the local Rademacher complexity analysis of \cite{bartlett2005local} in the presence of an estimated nuisance component and show that notion of the \emph{critical radius} of the class $\target$ still governs rate $\Rate(\target,\sampletwo,\delta\midsem{}\estone)$ up to second order error.
-This result, coupled with our main theorem in the previous section, leads to several applications of our theory to particular target classes, including sparse linear models, neural networks and kernel classes; these are discussed at the end of the section.
+In the fast rate regime (i.e., for strongly convex losses) we offer a generalization of the local Rademacher complexity analysis of \cite{bartlett2005local} in the presence of an estimated nuisance component and show that the notion of the \emph{critical radius} of the class $\target$ still governs rate $\Rate(\target,\sampletwo,\delta\midsem{}\esttwo,\estone)$.
+This leads to applications of our theory to specific target classes, including sparse linear models, neural networks and kernels (\pref{sec:specific_classes}).\loose

-In the slow rate regime (i.e., for generic Lipschitz losses), we show that the Rademacher complexity of the loss governs the rate, which subsequently can be upper bounded by the entropy integral of the function class.
-More importantly, we offer a novel moment-penalized variant of the ERM algorithm that achieves a rate whose leading term is equal to the critical radius, multiplied by the \emph{variance} of the population loss evaluated at the optimal target parameter.
-This offers an improvement over prior variance-penalized ERM approaches \citep{maurer2009empirical}, whose leading term depends on the metric entropy of the target function class evaluated at single scale, and which typically is larger than the critical radius (the latter depending on a fixed point of the entropy integral).
+In the slow rate regime (i.e., for generic Lipschitz losses), we offer a novel moment-penalized variant of the plug-in ERM algorithm that achieves a rate whose leading term is equal to the critical radius, multiplied by the \emph{variance} of the population loss evaluated at the optimal target parameter.
+This offers an improvement over prior variance-penalized ERM approaches \citep{maurer2009empirical}, whose leading term depends on the metric entropy of the target function class at single scale, and which typically is larger than the critical radius.

 \paragraph{Technical preliminaries} To present our main results, we need to introduce additional tools from empirical process theory and statistical learning.
 For any real-valued function class $\cG$, define the localized Rademacher complexity: